LG125YT/spelling-bee-terminal/README.md

 ## How to use

 Requires Java.
 And internet.
 That's kinda it.
-Tested against Java 25.
+Tested on Linux against Java 25.

 In your standard Unix system, open a terminal and navigate to this directory.
 Compilation and execution are handled by a neat little shell script found in this directory.
 In your shell, simply run `./run` to execute my code.
+For other options, run `./run -h`.

 If you are on Windows, idk.
 Manually compile each file?
 Unless your IDE can do something special, I guess.